Skip to content

 Why can’t I use backups in the beta?

 The sync system is designed to keep all devices automatically updated to the same state, which is why traditional full backups and restores conflict with the sync process.
 Once sync is enabled, any changes made on one device are automatically applied to all other devices.
-While restoring from a full backup is not possible in this setup, we have plans to explore alternative features that will allow you to undo recent changes without disrupting the sync system, which was one of the main uses of backups files.
+While restoring from a full backup is not possible in this setup, we introduced the “Restore Points” feature, that you can find in the top of the settings in the home tab.
+It allows you to undo recent undesired changes without disrupting the sync system, which was one of the main uses of backup files.

 I have enabled the sync with the wrong data collection.
 What can I do?